PositronPiercer/Vsearch/README.md

-# A C implementation of a Forward Secure Publicly Verifiable DSSE Scheme
+# C implementation of a Forward Secure Publicly Verifiable DSSE Scheme
 The paper is avalable at -

 ## Running Instructions